 - Enjoy the Museum, but practice physical distancing.
 There will be plenty of signage and lots of help from staff to help you remember to stay 6-feet apart.

 - Prepare to have your temperature scanned.
 It’s a quick, non-invasive process.
-Those with a fever will have their temp scanned a second time after a 20-minute cooldown period.
+Those with a fever will have their temperature scanned a second time after a 20-minute cool-down period.

 - Bring your own water to help stop the spread of germs.
 We will be turning off our water fountains for the time being.
 Bottled water will still be available for purchase in our gift shop.

 - Practice good hygiene.
 Wash your hands thoroughly for 20 seconds or more and if you have to cough or sneeze, do so into your elbow.